oven-sh/bun/README.md

 #### Benchmark-driven API design

-Bun's TCP socket API is designed to go as fast as we can.
+Bun's TCP socket API is designed to go fast.

 Instead of using promises or assigning callbacks per socket instance (like Node.js' `EventEmitter` or the web-standard `WebSocket` API), assign all callbacks one time